How Much Do Americans Spend on Subscriptions in 2026?

 - $100-$200/month: This is the typical range for most American households.
 You have a mix of entertainment, productivity, and convenience subscriptions.
 There's likely some optimization potential here.

 - $200-$300/month: You're at or above the national average.
 It's very likely you have subscriptions worth reviewing — services you're paying for but rarely using, or overlapping services that could be consolidated.
+Couples and families often land in this range due to duplicate services.

 - Over $300/month: You're in the top tier of subscription spenders.
 This isn't necessarily bad if you're using everything, but it's worth a serious audit to make sure every dollar is intentional.